awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-receipt-rule-set.md

 # Creating a Receipt Rule Set for Amazon SES Email Receiving<a name="receiving-email-receipt-rule-set"></a>

-A receipt rule set is an ordered collection of receipt rules that specify what Amazon SES should do with mail it receives across all of your domains\.
-To use Amazon SES as your email receiver, you must create at least one receipt rule set for your account\.
-You can set up multiple receipt rule sets, but only one receipt rule set in each AWS region can be active at any given time\.
+A receipt rule set is a collection of receipt rules that specify what Amazon SES should do with mail it receives across all of your domains\.
+To use Amazon SES as your email receiver, you must create a receipt rule set for your account\.
 For more information about the role of receipt rule sets in the email\-receiving process, see [Email\-Receiving Concepts](receiving-email-concepts.md)\.

+Only one receipt rule set can be active at a time\.
+However, you can create multiple receipt rule sets\.
+For example, it may be useful to have multiple receipt rule sets if you want to maintain a record of the receipt rules you used in the past, or if you need to change receipt rules rapidly for testing purposes\.

 **Note**
 If you do not want to use Amazon SES as your email receiver, simply disable all of your receipt rule sets\.
 For information about how to disable receipt rule sets, see [Managing Receipt Rule Sets](receiving-email-managing-receipt-rule-sets.md)\.